kemtls/draft-celi-wiggers-tls-authkem/draft-wiggers-tls-authkem-psk.md

     length information of the record layer).
 2. Use the output of the SHA-256 hash.

 If this extension is not present, the client and the server MUST NOT negotiate the abbreviated AuthKEM handshake.

 The presence of the fingerprint might reveal information about the identity of the server that the client has.
 This is discussed further under [Security Considerations](#sec-considerations).

 ### Early authentication

 To indicate the client will attempt client authentication in the abbreviated AuthKEM handshake, and for the server to indicate acceptance of attempting this authentication mechanism, we define the ```early_auth (TDB)`` extension.
-It is used in ClientHello and ServerHello messages.
+It is used in ``ClientHello`` and ``ServerHello`` messages.

 ~~~
-struct {
-} EarlyAuth
+struct {} EarlyAuth
 ~~~

 This is an empty extension.